ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/wysihat_api.rst

 WysiHat.Editor
 ~~~~~~~~~~~~~~

-An object of this class is returned by `attach()`_.
-It implements
+An object of this class is returned by :ref:`attach() <WysiHat.attach>`
-the CommandExpando as well as the following methods:
+It implements the CommandExpando as well as the following methods:

 updateField()
 ^^^^^^^^^^^^^